ietf-wg-asdf/SDF/sdf.md

 * and anchors (beginning-of-input `^` and end-of-input `$`).

-Note that this subset is somewhat similar to the subset introduced by iregexps {{?I-D.bormann-jsonpath-iregexp}}, which however are anchored regular expressions, and which include certain backslash escapes for characters and character classes.
+Note that this subset is somewhat similar to the subset introduced by iregexps {{?I-D.ietf-jsonpath-iregexp}}, which however are anchored regular expressions, and which include certain backslash escapes for characters and character classes.